AFRLme/High-Score-Display/README.md

 *6*.
 You need to create 12 png images with transparent backgrounds; the width/height of each should be exactly the same.

-b.
+&nbsp;b.
 10 of the images should contain a single number; from *0 to 9*.

-c. a single image should be left blank; this will be used to hide inactive digits.
+&nbsp;c. a single image should be left blank; this will be used to hide inactive digits.

-d.
+&nbsp;d.
 The last one should contain a **-**; if the score value is a negative value then this will be shown before the first number.

-e.
+&nbsp;e.
 Save each of the number images, same as the number you added to them, like so: **n_0**, **n_1**, **n_2**, etc...

-f.
+&nbsp;f.
 Save the blank image as **n_10**; the reason you are saving them like this is so that you can import them as a set animation, as opposed to having to add each animation frame one at a time.

-g.
+&nbsp;g.
 Save the **-** image as whatever you like.

 *7*.
 Create an animation for each of the buttons & name them like so: **ani_d1**, **ani_d2**, **ani_d3**, **ani_d4**, **ani_d5**, **ani_d6**, **ani_d7**, **ani_inc**; the names should reflect the value after the *btn_ prefix*.